junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas stares at him with thinned lips for a short moment, but doesn't say anything in the end.

-He spends most of the ride catching Sam up in texts instead (whenever there's any signal, that is), and just like Dean expected, the moment Cas repeats what the guy said about the tablet, even just through the text chains, even Cas can see Sam is happy and expectant on their arrival.
+He spends most of the ride catching Sam up in texts instead (whenever there's any signal, that is), and just like Dean expected, the moment Cas repeats Donatello's comment about the archeological and anthropological aspects of tablet-reading, even just through the text chains, even Cas can see Sam is happy and expectant on their arrival.
 Things are looking hopeful again with a prophet on their side, and even better, a nerdy one.

 <br>